qixue92/portfolio/README.md

-My expertise spans environmental, agricultural, and public health sectors.
+*My expertise spans environmental, agricultural, and public health sectors.
 I have collaborated with international organizations and lived and worked in diverse cultural settings.
 I excel at transforming complex data into actionable insights to inform policy decisions, thriving in dynamic, multicultural environments.
-My goal is to drive impactful change through data-driven strategies.
+My goal is to drive impactful change through data-driven strategies.*

+---

 ## Education